graduateclimateconference/graduateclimateconference.github.io/application.md

 <!-- The application for GCC 2022 opened on Thursday April 14, 2022.
 The application deadline is __11:59 PM Eastern Daylight Time on Wednesday, June 8, 2022__. -->

-# The application for GCC 2022 closed on June 8, 2022.
+# The application for GCC 2022 closed on TO BE ANNOUNCED.
 Successful applicants will be notified in July 2022.

 ### Eligibility